 I am writing to say how very pleased I am with the 6dot Braille Label Maker.
 It's so easy to use and the quality of the braille is lovely.
 Now I know what tins are in my food cupboard!

-By: Karen Gorman (Assistive Technology/UDL Coordinator, NYC DOE-District 75-Technology Solutions)
+Karen Gorman (Assistive Technology/UDL Coordinator, NYC DOE-District 75-Technology Solutions.
+New York.

 There are several reasons why the ProxTalker works for us in NYC.
 The no need to program idea is perfect for being able to communicate on the fly and respond to the situation as it occurs.
 Communicating and responding in real time is much more effective than trying to teach a skill and work to apply it.